 It is premature to consider firm assignments of institutional functions to specific forums within the architecture-each has distinctive areas of comparative advantage.
 But ASEAN+3 (ASEAN and the PRC, Japan, and the Republic of Korea) is emerging as an especially useful coordinating unit: it benefits from ASEAN's experience and institutional support, incorporates Asia's three largest economies, and is generally closely integrated.
 ASEAN+3 is a logical venue for the proposed Asian Secretariat for Economic Cooperation.
 Asia's integration needs to remain flexible to accommodate groups with different or changing priorities and to absorb new economies and issues into the process.
-It also needs to focus on physical connectivity to ensure that, for example, the initiatives of ASEAN+3 or the East Asia Summit (ASEAN+3 and Australia, India, and New Zealand) are consistent with infrastructure plans of subregional groups and with the global policy framework emerging in interregional and global forums.
+It also needs to focus on physical connectivity to ensure that, for example, the initiatives of ASEAN+3 or the East Asian Summit (ASEAN+3 and Australia, India, and New Zealand) are consistent with infrastructure plans of subregional groups and with the global policy framework emerging in interregional and global forums.

 Eventually, Asian economies may have a single market with common regulations, a common currency, and substantial freedom of movement for workers.
-But immediate policy requires both a longterm vision and pragmatic initiatives that will show early, step-bystep results.
+But immediate policy requires both a long-term vision and pragmatic initiatives that will show early, step-by-step results.
 Asia is likely to adopt some of the options identified in this study to facilitate integration, to manage its side effects, and to make growth more inclusive and sustainable.
 Asia's regionalism is becoming more confident in its potential to contribute to both regional and global welfare.
-We are witnessing the beginnings of a strong, prosperous, outward-looking Asian economic community, regionally integrated yet connected with global markets, and with responsibility and influence to match its economic weight.
-Emerging Asian regionalism is a powerful historic force-a partnership for regionally and globally shared prosperity.